kasparsd/limit-login-attempts/readme.txt

 THIS IS A BETA VERSION!

+Additional security features for many parts of user handling: login, signup, password reset and more.

 Limit the number of login attempts possible both through normal login as well as using auth cookies.

 By default WordPress allows unlimited login attempts either through the login page or by sending special cookies.
 This allows passwords (or hashes) to be brute-force cracked with relative ease.